2020 Atlantic hurricane season

-The 2020 Atlantic hurricane season was the most active Atlantic hurricane season on record, in terms of the number of systems.
+The 2020 Atlantic hurricane season was an extremely active and historic Atlantic hurricane season, which featured the most named storms on record.
 It featured a total of 31 tropical and subtropical cyclones, with all but one becoming a named storm.
 Of the 30 named storms, 14 developed into hurricanes, and a record-tying seven further intensified into major hurricanes.
 It was the second and final season to use the Greek letter storm naming system, the first being 2005, the previous record.
 Of the 30 named storms, 11 of them made landfall in the contiguous United States, breaking the record of nine set in 1916.
 During the season, 27 tropical storms established a new record for earliest formation date by storm number.
 This season also featured a record ten tropical cyclones that underwent rapid intensification, tying it with 1995, as well as tying the record for most Category 4 hurricanes in a singular season in the Atlantic basin.
 This unprecedented activity was fueled by a La Niña that developed in the summer months of 2020, continuing a stretch of above-average seasonal activity that began in 2016.
 Despite the record-high activity, this was the first season since 2015 in which no Category 5 hurricanes formed.

 The season officially started on June 1 and officially ended on November 30.
 However, tropical cyclogenesis is possible at any time of the year, as demonstrated by the early formation of Tropical Storms Arthur and Bertha, on May 16 and 27, respectively.
 This was the sixth consecutive year with a pre-season system and the second of these seasons to have two, with the other being 2016.
 The first hurricane, Hurricane Hanna, made landfall in Texas on July 25.
-Hurricane Isaias formed on July 31, and made landfall in The Bahamas and North Carolina in early August, both times as a Category 1 hurricane; Isaias caused $4.8 billion in damage overall.
+Hurricane Isaias formed on July 31, and made landfall in the Bahamas and North Carolina in early August, both times as a Category 1 hurricane; Isaias caused $4.8 billion in damage overall.
 In late August, Laura made landfall in Louisiana as a Category 4 hurricane, becoming the strongest tropical cyclone on record in terms of wind speed to make landfall in the state, alongside the 1856 Last Island hurricane and Ida.
 Laura caused at least $19 billion in damage and 77 deaths.
 September was the most active month on record in the Atlantic, with ten named storms.
 Slow-moving Hurricane Sally impacted the United States Gulf Coast, causing severe flooding.
 The Greek alphabet was used for only the second and final time, starting on September 17 with Subtropical Storm Alpha, which made landfall in Portugal on the following day.